iBert Safe T Seat

-Fun and easy to use, but the lack of shoulders straps, and back and neck support are disconcerting.
-Unlike other seats, it is compatible with most bike frames and takes up less room.
+Fun and easy to use, but poorly designed shoulder straps and lack of back and neck support are disconcerting.

 The iBert Safe-T seat is the most popular front-mounted bike seat in the US.
 With its simple design, easy installation and countless 5 stars reviews, it continues to gain popularity year after year.
 Upon our first use of the iBert, we agreed, it was fun, easy and quickly brought smiles to our son’s face.
 However, like the Strider, once we compared it to its European counterparts, the iBert’s glowing reputation began to tarnish as we realized that perhaps its design was a little too basic.

 Looking for the best?
 View our Top 10 Bike Seats List

 The iBert comes standard with a locking lap bar, padded seat and steering wheel (on newer models).

 Straight out of the box, the iBert is ready to be installed with two simple bolts.
 With a minimum of 3/4″ of space on either threaded or threadless headset bikes, the included mounting bracket is compatible with almost all bikes on the US market.

 While hands-down the simplest front-mounting seat to install, the mounting system does have some drawbacks.
 First, to use the bike without the seat, the entire mounting bracket must be removed.
 Without the seat, the bracket protrudes 7 to 8 inches out from the stem and becomes a safety hazard.
 Second, the seat does have a slight wobble to it once installed.
 The wobble we experienced wasn’t substantial enough to be deemed to “safety hazard,” but was quite noticeable during a side-by-side comparison with the BoBike Mini’s.

 Concerns with iBert